llnl/smith/src/docs/sphinx/dev_guide/docker_env.rst

 5. You can now run the image.
-Run ``docker run -it -u serac -v /your/serac/repo:/home/serac/serac seracllnl/tpls:clang-14_latest /bin/bash``, replacing the tag (the compiler name following the ``tpls:``) with the tag you used in the ``docker pull`` command and replacing ``/your/serac/repo`` with the path to the Serac repo you cloned in the first step.
+Run ``docker run -it -u serac -v /your/serac/repo:/home/serac/serac seracllnl/tpls:clang-14_latest /bin/bash``, replacing the tag (the compiler name following the ``tpls:``) with the tag you used in the ``docker pull`` command and replacing ``/your/serac/repo`` with the path to the Smith repo you cloned in the first step.
 This will open a terminal into the image.

 .. note::
    The ``-v`` option to ``docker run`` mounts a `Docker volume <https://docs.docker.com/storage/volumes/>`_ into the container.
-   This means that part of your filesystem (in this case, your copy of the Serac repo) will be accessible from the container.
+   This means that part of your filesystem (in this case, your copy of the Smith repo) will be accessible from the container.

 6. Follow the build instructions detailed in the :ref:`quickstart guide <build-label>`, using the host-config in ``host-configs/docker`` that corresponds to the compiler you've selected.
 These commands should be run using the terminal you opened in the previous step.
 Due to issues